-When a syntax error occurs, Python provides an error message that points to the problem.
+When a syntax error in Python occurs, it provides a message that points to the problem.
 This message typically includes:

 Example: